ironArray/Caterva2/SPECS.md

 - When a `get` command is issued, the client must send a request to the subscriber to get the data of the dataset.
 The subscriber will reply with the data.

+- When a `download` command is issued, the client must send a request to the subscriber to get the raw data of the dataset.
+The subscriber will reply with the raw data and client should be responsible to store it in its local `downloads/` folder.

 ## Cache management details

 Whenever the subscriber gets a request to `subscribe` to a root, it must check if metadata (not the data itself) for all the datasets in a root is already in the cache.
 If it is, it must check if the root has changed in the publisher.
 If it has, it must update the cache.
 If it hasn't, it must use the cached data.
 If the root metadata is not in the cache, it must fetch it and add it to the cache.

 Metadata can be fetched and consolidated as uninitialized datasets in cache by using the API described in the #metadata section below.

+There will be not an internal cache in the `subscriber`, but a folder in the filesystem.
+The reason is that files in cached that are accessed frequently will be cached automatically by the OS, so no need to duplicate it (at least initially).
+The folder will be called `cache/` and it will contain the metadata and data of the datasets.
+The data and metadata will be stored in Blosc2 format.

 Whenever a `get` command is issued, the subscriber must check if the data in dataset is already in the cache.
 If it is, it must check if the dataset has changed in the publisher.
 If it has, it must update the cache.
 If it hasn't, it must use the cached data.
-If the data of the dataset is not in the cache, it must download it and add it to the cache.
+If the data of the dataset is not in the cache, it must fetch it and add it to the cache.

 In the first implementation, `get` commands will make the subscriber download the whole data from publisher.
 In a next version, subscriber will download only the chunks in `[slice]` that are not in cache.